- Job Title

 - Experience: Minimum two (2) years clinical experience in radiation oncology physics in a Radiation Oncology Department under the preceptorship of a physicist certified by the American Board of Radiology in Radiological Physics or Radiation Therapy Physics.
 Experience shall include calibration of linear accelerators, calibration of kilovoltage and orthovoltage x-ray units, calibration of other radiation sources, clinical dosimetry of external beams, and brachytherapy, acceptance of linear accelerators, CT simulators and conventional Simulators, patient setup and computer treatment planning and dosimetry using common commercial systems (Eclipse, Pinnacle, etc.).

 - At minimum a Master Degree in Medical Physics.
 Doctoral Degree in Medical Radiation Physics is desirable or equivalent.
-Eligible or certified by The American Board of Radiology in Radiological Physics or Therapeutic Physics.
+Certified by The American Board of Radiology in Radiological Physics or Therapeutic Physics.
 Must meet the “qualified Expert” criteria as defined by the Nuclear Regulatory Commission and/or State regulatory agencies.

 Option 1: Create a New Profile